* About : Microsoft 365 Copilot

 IMPORTANT NOTE:

-McGill users must use the Commercial Data Protection (secure) version of Microsoft Copilot for McGill-related purposes.
-The public version of Microsoft Copilot does not conform to the University’s privacy and data protection standards.
+McGill users must use the Enterprise Data Protection (secure) version of Microsoft 365 Copilot Chat for McGill-related purposes.
+The public version of the tool does not conform to the University's privacy and data protection standards.

-To access the Commercial Data Protection (secure) version of Microsoft Copilot through Microsoft Edge:
+Follow these instructions to access the Enterprise Data Protection (secure) version in Microsoft Edge:

 1. Open Microsoft Edge.